-- adjustments in which the telescope moves by an amount greater than the field of view (FOV) of the autoguider and LOWFS so new guide and LOWFS stars need to be chosen. - adjustments in which the telescope moves by an amount smaller that the field of view of the autoguider and LOWFS so the same guide and LOWFS stars can be used.
+- adjustments in which the telescope moves by an amount greater than the field of view (FOV) of the autoguider and LOWFS so new guide and LOWFS stars need to be chosen. - adjustments in which the telescope moves by an amount much smaller that the field of view of the autoguider and LOWFS so the same guide and LOWFS stars can be used.
 Such a move is known as a "dither".
 If the dither is made by an amount that is not a whole number of detector pixels the move is also known as a "microstep".

 Figure 8 and Figure 9 below shows the sequence of events for these two kinds of telescope moves while executing an acquisition template.
 The main difference is that when the telescope makes a large offset new guide and LOWFS stars are provided and acquired in the same manner as a preset.
-It is assumed there is never a "significant elevation change" when executing an offset, so there is no need to wait for an aO cycle to complete.